Arseni1919/init_nn_project_script/README.md

-# Script for Initialization of a PyTorch Project
+# Script For An Initialization Of A PyTorch Project

 ```bash
 #!/bin/bash